nlhkabu/nlhkabu.github.io/_posts/2014-12-29-2014-my-year-of-python.md

 I'm certainly keen to keep learning and engaging with the Python community.
 I'd like to see more mentoring going on, which I hope [Connect](/connect) can help with.
 Personally, I'd like to offer my skills and knowledge to help others - not only because I feel this is a great way of giving back, but also because this will help me to cement my knowledge.

 On a technical front, I'm currently exploring all manners of techniques and strategies for testing - at the moment that means BDD with [behave](http://pythonhosted.org/behave/).
-Watch this space!
+I'm excited and optimistic about my future with Python.